-- If the respondent will voluntarily accept service and sign an Admission of Service, before a notary, it will not be necessary to serve through Private Process or Sheriff's Department.
+- If the respondent will voluntarily accept service and sign an Admission of Service before a notary, it will not be necessary to serve through Private Process or Sheriff's Department.

 - If service will be provided through Private Process or the Sheriff's Department, it is your responsibility to arrange such service.
 The service must take place within the state and county in which the respondent resides.

-- If either you or the respondent is receiving public assistance (AFDC or MA), you will need to serve the Child Support Agency with a copy of the paperwork, having them sign an Admission of Service, and then file it with the Clerk of Court office.
+- If either you or the respondent is receiving public assistance (AFDC or MA), you will need to serve the Child Support Agency with a copy of the paperwork, have them sign an Admission of Service, and then file it with the Clerk of Court office.

 Order to Show Cause: